Embassy of India

 INVESTMENT, TECHNOLOGY AND TRADE LINKAGES

-India Latvia trade was worth around Euro 385 million in 2019-20 reflecting a 40% increase over the previous year.
-Indian exports were around Euro 120 million.
+India Latvia trade was worth around USD 440 million in 2022-23 reflecting a 60% increase over the previous year.
+Indian exports were around USD 190 million.
 Major Indian exports to Latvia included Plastics and articles thereof; rubber and articles thereof; Base metals and articles of base metals; Textiles and textile articles; Products of the chemical and allied industries; and Vegetable products etc. Major Indian imports from Latvia include Base metals and articles of base metals; Machinery and mechanical appliances; electrical equipment; Wood and articles of wood; Products of the chemical and allied industries; and Optical instruments and apparatus (inc. medical); clocks and watches; musical instruments etc.

 ICT, cyber security, agritech, food processing, pharmaceuticals, fisheries, waste management, hygiene are potential areas of collaboration.